-- This objective is verified through student papers in theology courses. - 3.
+- 1. Students who complete the MPS requirements will be able to interpret the biblical text, and will be able to describe the biblical text as a historical document and an inspired and authoritative guide for Christian life and ministry. - This objective is verified by the students' ability to write papers in biblical studies courses. - 2.
+Students will be able to think theologically, to analyze differences between various Christian traditions, and to synthesize central themes of the nature of God and Christian proclamation of the word of God. - This objective is verified through student papers in theology courses. - 3.
 Students will gain a broad perspective on acts of the Holy Spirit in the developing church since the first century. - This objective is attained by a church history course and verified with papers and a proctored exam. - 4.
 Students will grow in spiritual maturity and in leadership skills needed in churches and other Christian ministries. - This objective is attained and verified by Christian ministry courses. - 5.
-Students will develop pastoral skills such as preaching, counseling, teaching, training, mentoring, and leading in service. - This objective is attained by Christian ministry courses; the specific skills learned will depend in part on which courses the students choose to take. - Students will be able to evaluate themselves as unique persons building strong relationships within the love of God the Father, the grace of the Son Jesus Christ, and the communion of the Holy Spirit. - This objective is verified in ministry courses, and especially in the capstone course.
+Students will develop pastoral skills such as preaching, counseling, teaching, training, mentoring, and leading in service. - This objective is attained by Christian ministry courses; the specific skills learned will depend in part on which courses the students choose to take.

+- 6. Students will be able to evaluate themselves as unique persons building strong relationships within the love of God the Father, the grace of the Son Jesus Christ, and the communion of the Holy Spirit. - This objective is verified in ministry courses, and especially in the capstone course.